rajp152k/rajp152k.github.io/content/now/index.md

 A [chronologically descending](https://buffer.rajpatil.dev/20230712132109-timestamps.html#ID-20230712T132110.496747) log of my "nows" : cause an "about" is temporally impractical...

+## 0x21C0

+I broke my Arch install a week ago and have shifted to Debian.
+The base desktop env I used was KDE Plasma but shifted to i3-wm immediately cause I don't like the mouse.
+There's just something very interesting about connecting your headphones with bluetoothctl rather than a GUI.

+My Arch spell was shortlived but I did learn quite a lot, might try void sometime soon but I still maintain a persistent installation of arch on a USB that I carry wherever I go.

 ## 0x21B2

 I'm setting up my new first-ever formal work-dedicated setup.
 Bought a